thequickfixer/linux-super/README.md

 All of these features are optional and one will be prompted for each one

 - Experimental Alder-lake ITMT support (Not recommended and at your own risk) (Improves performance)
-- Experimental GCC optimizations (Not recommended and at your own risk, not -O3 fyi)
+- Experimental GCC optimizations (Not recommended and at your own risk, not -O3 for your infomation)
 - BMQ/PDS schedulers (Improves performance)
 - And more...